davidystephenson/kneel/README.md

 </tr>
 </table>

-`kneelMaker` returns a custom `kneel` function with the same parameters as `kneel`.
+`kneelMaker` returns a custom function with the same parameters as `kneel`.
-Each time the custom `kneel` is called, the props will be passed to the `make` callback parameter, and the props `make` returns will be passed to `kneel`.
+Each time the custom function is called, the props will be passed to the `make` callback, and the props `make` returns will be passed to `kneel`.